Chloroform (CHCl3) lewis dot structure, molecular geometry, hybridization

 - BrO3-- lewis structure and its molecular geometry

 - BBr3 lewis structure and its molecular geometry

 - The total valence electron available for drawing the chloroform (CHCl3) lewis structure is 26.

 - The bond angle of CHCl3 is 109.5º.

 - Chloroform is slightly polar in nature.

-- The molecular geometry of CHCl3 is tetrahedral and its electron geometry is also tetrahedral.
+- The electron geometry for CHCl3 is also tetrahedral.